pydata/xarray/doc/io.rst

     existing Zarr store.
 It is up to the user to ensure that coordinates are consistent.

-To add or overwrite entire variables, simple call :py:meth:`~Dataset.to_zarr` with ``mode='a'`` on a Dataset containing the new variables, passing in an existing Zarr store or path to a Zarr store.
+To add or overwrite entire variables, simply call :py:meth:`~Dataset.to_zarr` with ``mode='a'`` on a Dataset containing the new variables, passing in an existing Zarr store or path to a Zarr store.